LayanOliveira/Netflix-Clone/README.md

 Replace ``"4545tbr45j23er12j784591n578736nlr"`` with your key.

 To get your API key you need to make an account on TMDB and generate one.

+## Account

+Accounts are handled by Firebase for now